 Heritage Centre

-This great tourist attraction opens its doors at the end of June and closes for the season at the end of the September long weekend.
+• Opening Season: The museum welcomes visitors starting at the end of June and remains open until the closure of the season at the end of the September long weekend.

 I think I should go back before my time to the first Water Power at the site.
 It was installed in the 1880s, in the days when the dam was made of wood, timer, and plank, it operated a flour mill, Purdy’s Four Mill.
 The flume to carry water to the bulk head was around 100 feet long, all made of timber and plank.
 Wood also composed the bulk head.
 There was a track conveyer to transport grain and flour from the mill to the steamboat or scow at a point below the present locks.
 This flour mill burned down in the late 1890s and then John Schade bought the Water Power and in a new frame building operated a grain chopper and other working equipment.